 Why the government requires CISSP or Security+, concluded

-By requiring Security+ or an equivalent for jobs at a certain level and CISSP or CISM for higher level jobs, the government has some control over what they get when they fill GS roles and roles on contracts.
+By requiring Security+, and the CE version at that, or an equivalent for jobs at a certain level and CISSP or CISM for higher level jobs, the government has some control over what they get when they fill GS roles and roles on contracts.
 And I’ve found in my experience that people with the same certifications frequently work well together, because they share a common understanding about the systems they’re working on.

 Requiring certifications means the government turns away people it might not necessarily need to turn away.
 It’s a trade-off.
 Working for the government generally means a certain amount of stability, in exchange for making a bit less money.
 If you want that stability, you’re going to need to be able to play by the rules, and part of that is getting the required certification.